 The PFA grant is available for each accredited NIE up to a maximum of US$20,000 per project and can be accessed by submitting a request to the Board through the Adaptation Fund Board Secretariat.

 Apply for PFA Grants

-The calls for PFA grants are open.
+The calls for PFA grants are open on an ongoing basis.
 To apply for the PFA grant, please download the application form here.